 There are millions of items on Amazon, which means finding the right product can take a long time.
 If you want to speed up the process use the AMZScout Product Database.
 This search tool includes filters such as sales, reviews, price, and weight to help you narrow your search to only the items that meet your criteria.

-Step 1: Go to the AMZScout Product Database.
-No installation is required.
+Step 1: Start by opening the AMZScout Product Database.

 Step 3: Use the filters to refine your search criteria.
 Filters allow you to focus on finding the best products.
 Focus on these characteristics for the best results: